Under the Purple plan, prescriptions are not subject to the deductible.

 CVS Caremark’s Formulary

-Coverage for prescription drugs under all three health plans is administered by CVS Caremark.
+Coverage for prescription drugs under all four health plans is administered by CVS Caremark.
 The prescription plan has a wide variety of safe and effective generic and brand medications, covering treatments for all types of injuries and illnesses.

 Caremark periodically reviews their formulary or covered drug list.
 Certain formulary medications may be excluded from coverage from time to time and impacted members will be notified directly by CVS Caremark.
 The health plans include three tiers of prescription coverage: generic, preferred brand and non-preferred brand.
 The cost you pay per prescription is based on the tier your medication is in.